danpeig/Johnny-Five-Android-Termux/README.md

 * **Do I need to root my Android device in order to access the Arduino board using USB?**
 No. Just use a USB-Serial to TCP bridge app and you are fine.

+* **I can't connect to a TCP server broadcasting in my own WiFi network** Please make sure that your Android is not running a VPN or a Firewall.

+## Troubleshooting
+1. Install Node.js in your Laptop/Desktop and run exactly the same installation procedures above.
+2. Run the TCP server (like the COMbyTCP) in the same computer and try to connect between the board and the local installation of this script.
+If it does not work, you might have a problem with the Firmata installation in the Arduino board.
+3. If the connection works, keep the TCP server running in the computer and try to connect from the mobile device.
+If does not work you have a connectivity problem in the Android device.